pflanze/website/README.md

     sqlite3 accounts.db < accounts-schema.sql

-Access to the `/preview` path is restricted.
+Access to the `/preview` and `/fellowship` paths is restricted.
 Run `cargo run --bin access_control -- --help` for how to create a group, users, and adding the users to the group.
 As a minimum:

-    cargo run --bin access_control -- create-group --group preview
+    cargo run --bin access_control -- create-group --group preview cargo run --bin access_control -- create-group --group fellowship

 Then for each user: